Preparing ACP-600 Project Administration in Jira Server: Part I Concepts to master

 Project Administrators cannot edit the workflow to the same extent as a Jira Administrator.
 The restrictions are:

-• To add a status, the status must already exist in the Jira instance i.e. the Project Administrator can’t create new statuses or edit existing statuses.
-However, if the Project Administrator is also a Board Administrator, they can add a new status to the board (which creates a new status in Jira).
+, the status must already exist in the Jira instance i.e. the Project Administrator can’t create new statuses or edit existing statuses.
+However, if the Project Administrator is also a Board Administrator, they can add a new status to the board (which creates a new status in Jira). - To remove a

 Note: You can end up with a lot of statuses if users can freely add their own statuses to their boards in their projects!